 Did you know that the consequences of high blood pressure can impact other areas of health, like your vision and even your sex life?
-In the United States, 1 out of every 3 adults has high blood pressure with only 54% having it under control.
-This 54% statistic is based on higher-than-ideal blood pressure ranges which means most adults today suffer chronic hypertensive damage to their tissues.
-And over 25% of US adults have metabolic syndrome, which includes hypertension as one of its defining features.
-According to the American Heart Association, the total life expectancy at 50 is five years longer for people with normal blood pressure.
-And the estimated cost of high blood pressure in 2010 was $46 billion.
+In the United States, one out of every three adults has high blood pressure, with only 54% having it under control.
+This 54% statistic is based on higher-than-ideal blood pressure ranges, which means most adults today suffer chronic hypertensive damage to their tissues.
+And over 25% of US adults have metabolic syndrome, including hypertension as one of its defining features.
+The life expectancy of a 50-year-old smoker with high blood pressure and high cholesterol is estimated to be 24 years, while a 50-year-old with none of the risk factors could expect to live nine additional years, to age 83.
+According to the CDC, High blood pressure costs the nation about $131 to $198 billion each year.
+This total includes the cost of health care services, medications to treat high blood pressure, and loss of productivity from premature death.

 6 Health Consequences of High Blood Pressure